-To offer a sense of security and continuity to babies and their parents, Palcare assigns one caregiver to be the primary person for each child and their family.
-This person will help the baby adjust to the Center, for his or her care-giving routines, and for communicating with the baby’s family.
-The Infant staff also works as a team, so that in the event that the child’s caregiver is not present, the other team members are well known to the child as well.
+To offer a sense of security and continuity to infants and their parents, Palcare assigns one caregiver to be the primary person for each child and their family.
+This person will help the infant adjust to the Center, carryout his or her caregiving routines, and communicate with the infant’s family.
+The Infant Staff also work as a team, so that in the event that the infant’s caregiver is not present, the other team members are well known to the infant as well.

-We follow a similar style of communication and care-giving.
-For example, caregivers speak to children in a normal voice, gently and clearly, getting down to their eye level whenever possible.
-They let a child know what to expect, before it happens.
-For example, a caregiver will catch a child’s attention, say, “I’m going to pick you up now,” then show the child her outstretched arms, before picking the child up.
-Caregivers spend time playing with and talking to babies, during and in between care-giving routines.
-We urge parents to share their thoughts, appreciation, and concerns with their primary caregiver, Lead Teacher or other members of the care-giving team.
+Caregivers speak to infants in a normal voice, gently and clearly, getting down to their eye level whenever possible.
+They let an infant know what to expect, before it happens.
+For example, a caregiver will catch a child’s attention and say “I’m going to pick you up now,” then show the infant her outstretched arms, before picking the infant up.
+Caregivers spend time playing with and talking to infants, during and in between caregiving routines.
+We urge parents to share their thoughts, appreciation, and concerns with their primary caregiver, Lead Teacher or other members of the caregiving team.
 It’s a partnership!

-When a child moves from the Jellyfish Room to the older infant Sea Stars Room, their primary caregiver will likely move with him or her.
-This continuity of care, for almost 2 years, has many benefits for babies and families.
+When a child moves from a Tidepools room to the older infant Jellyfish or Sea Stars rooms, their primary caregiver will likely move with him or her.
+This continuity of care, for almost 2 years, has many benefits for infants and families.